metrasynth/solar-sails/docs/getting-started.rst

 .........................

 Turn this on if you want Solar Sails to ignore MIDI events when in the background.

+This can be useful when you are using the same MIDI controller to input notes into SunVox.

 CC Mappings
 ...........